 The comparison of Disneyland and Disney World (click HERE for part II) begins a long time ago, back when the Disney brothers first started in the film business.
 They began at Laugh ‘O Gram Studios in Kansas City and eventually grew the partnership to becomes the Disney Brothers Studios when they arrived in Hollywood.
 Walt was the creative genius and marketer while Roy was the accountant and financial whiz, one of the best examples in history of complementary opposites.

 Disney aficionados everywhere agree that the Walt Disney Company would certainly not have been a success without both of their respective skills.
-Disneyland is named for both of them and their initials can be found in the iron work just above Pirates of the Caribbean attraction in located there.
+Disneyland is named for both of them and their initials can be found in the iron work just above the Pirates of the Caribbean attraction.
 Once Disneyland became a financial success, Walt and Roy bought land in Florida which was known early on as the “Florida project.”
 Before Disney World could be started, Walt Disney passed away.
 His brother Roy was left to finish the project and started work to fulfill the vision set by the brothers.
 In honor of his brother, Roy named the Florida project the “Walt Disney World Resort.”

-As both parks have grown in the passing years, so many people wonder about the similarities and differences between the two.
+As both parks have grown over the years, so many people wonder about the similarities and differences between the two.
 In fact, one of the top searched phrases when it comes to Disney Parks is “Disneyland vs Disney World” and vice versa.
 We’ve put together the beginning of our comparison today, touching base on marketing, size, inner park systems, attractions and more.
 Enjoy!

 Disneyland vs Disney World – Part One: